gau-veldt/Minetest-Blockiverse/blockiverse/docs/server-client protocol.md

 len is any unsigned integer type

-the # indicates a raw (binary) 32-bit unsigned little-endian object ID
+the # indicates a raw (binary) 32-bit unsigned little-endian value which is considered by o to be an object ID
 ```
 binary blob: * len data
      string: " len data